hashicorp/field-workshops-terraform/docs/slides/korean/aws/hcp-terraform-v2/index.md

 - *Unit testing* looks at expected values in the Terraform plan.

 - *Contract testing* compares infrastructure state.
-Highlight that Terraform Cloud allows state sharing between workspaces to explore key informational data points.
+Highlight that HCP Terraform allows state sharing between workspaces to explore key informational data points.

 - *Integration testing* compares __real__ resources and their interaction.
 These often include functional, policy and security domains.
 You can introduce `Run Tasks` as the vehicle to perform this type of testing.